The Diane 35 Hormonal Contraceptive Pill is what it sounds like.

 While the former is the most often used synthetic estrogen in contraceptive pills, the latter is a kind of progestin with anti-androgenic or antimale hormonal effects.

 What mechanism does the medicine employ? – Action Mechanisms

 Natural ovulation is inhibited, and the endometrium’s (uterine lining) receptivity to conception (implantation) is diminished.
-Additionally, the congealing of fluids around the womb’s entrance sieves and slows the flow of sperm.
+Additionally, the gelling of fluids around the womb’s entrance sieves and slows the flow of sperm.

 Dosage, Directions, And Prescription

-The Diane 35 birth control pill is effective seven days after the first pack is taken.
+The Diane 35 birth control pill is effective seven days after taking the first pack.
 The specific guidelines and dosages for birth control are as follows: